mcldev/ChartJS-Sass/README.md

 ## Mixin chart_colors API
 There are two optional inputs to the `chart_colors` sass mixin:
-    ```sass
+    ```
     @mixin chart_colors($base_colors:null, $num_required:null)
     ```
 1. base_colors
-..* Allowed values: `null`, a single color, or array of colors (sass understands singletons as 1 length arrays) ..* These will map in the same order to the data provided, i.e. Dataseries1 => Color1 etc.
+    * Allowed values: `null`, a single color, or array of colors (sass understands singletons as 1 length arrays)
+    * These will map in the same order to the data provided, i.e. Dataseries1 => Color1 etc.
 2. num_required
-..* Allowed values: `null`, or a positive integer
+    * Allowed values: `null`, or a positive integer
-..* If missing or null, it will create only the formatting for the provided `base_colors` ..* If provided, it will create formatting for each dataseries up the number required.
+    * If missing or null, it will create only the formatting for the provided `base_colors`
+    * If provided, it will create formatting for each dataseries up the number required.
 If the number required is greater than the number of `base_colors` provided then it will use random colors.
 3. Output
-..* Will use each of the base colors (or random colors) to create formatting for each type of chart.
+    * Will use each of the base colors (or random colors) to create formatting for each type of chart.
-..* To keep things simple, it creates a slightly bloated CSS with each chart type - however this reduces the number of constants/strings to manage in javascript and sass.
+    * To keep things simple, it creates a slightly bloated CSS with each chart type - however this reduces the number of constants/strings to manage in javascript and sass.
-*Sample output:*
-    ```css
+**Sample output:**
+    ```
     .line.fillColor_1,
     .radar.fillColor_1 {
       color: rgba(151, 187, 205, 0.2); }